Come and join us to Detect cancer in blood.

 Colorectal cancer (CRC) is the third most common cancer in men and the second in women worldwide, representing 10% of all cancers, with 55% of cases occurring in more developed regions.
 About 50% of new estimated cases will come from the US, Europe, and Japan.
 Approximately 4.4% of men and 4.1% of women will be diagnosed with CRC at some point during their lifetime.
 CRC mainly affects adults over 50 years, but there is rising incidence (1.5% per year) in people who are younger for unknown reasons.

-Regarding mortality, colon cancer is the third most common cause of death from cancer in the world, accounting for 9.4% of total cancer deaths.
+Regarding mortality, colon cancer is the second most common cause of death from cancer in the world, accounting for 9.4% of total cancer deaths.

 The 5-year survival rate of people with localized stage colorectal cancer is 91%.
 If the cancer has spread to surrounding tissues or organs and/or the regional lymph nodes, the 5-year survival rate is 72%.
 If the cancer has spread to distant parts of the body, the 5-year survival rate is 15%.